pinojs/pino/docs/transports.md

 # Transports

 A transport in most logging libraries is something that runs in-process to perform some operation with the finalized log line.
-For example, a tranport might send the log line to a standard syslog server after processing the log line and reformatting it.
+For example, a transport might send the log line to a standard syslog server after processing the log line and reformatting it.